ietf-scitt/use-cases/openssf_metrics.md

   - We first way to distribute VEX.
     - Later interop with Aradine's Rapunzel

-## activitypub exetensions for security.txt
+## activitypub extensions for security.txt

 A methodology allowing organizations to nominate security contact points and policies via ActivityPub Actors.